RomanchenkoAS/template_fastapi/README.md

-# FastAPI Open blog
+# FastAPI template
 ## Description

-- missing
+This is an empty template for new FastAPI projects.
 - Migrations are managed by [Alembic](https://alembic.sqlalchemy.org/en/latest/).

 ## Requirements

+- Python 3.12
+- Poetry
-- missing
+- Postgre SQL

 ## Installation